liquidinvestigations/node/Readme.md

 ### Importing and export single collections

+_**note:**_ Since directories might have been created by the docker daemon instead of a user, root privileges might be necessary.

 #### Exporting
 Liquid has to be deployed in order to export collections.
 When deployed, run
 ```